-Having a new baby in the house fills you with joy, excitement — and trepidation.
-So as your parental instincts kick in, you want to do everything possible to keep your new arrival safe.
-That should include protecting him or her from sudden infant death syndrome (SIDS).
+Having a new baby in the house can fill you with joy, excitement and even a little trepidation!
+So as your parental instincts kick in, you’ll want to make sure you’re doing everything possible to create a safe sleep environment for your new baby — and protect them from sudden infant death syndrome (SIDS).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy